-Novices took to Roundhay Lake and the streets of Leeds city centre for the open race for amateurs which started early Sunday morning.
+Novices took to Roundhay Lake and the streets of Leeds city centre for the open race for amateurs which started early this morning.

 The two-day Columbia Threadneedle World Triathlon saw the world’s finest triathletes and almost 6,000 amateurs take to the streets of Leeds on the same course on the same day for the first time.

 Spectator Gary Cooper said: “There’s a great atmosphere in Leeds today, it’s terrific.
 The crowd really got behind the triathletes.

 “The Leeds crowds are fantastic.
 They are obviously rooting for the Brownlee brothers but they’ve been cheering everyone on all day.”

 Martin Blount added: “Leeds could host another event like this.
 The atmosphere was amazing.”

 Hannah Wilson, 34, of Leeds, finished the sprint distance in two hours.

 She said: “It’s my fourth triathlon and I’m very happy with my time.

 “The swim was great, the bike seemed to go really fast and the run was pretty tough.

 “It was great though.
 In the city centre there was a good buzz with kids waving and shouting your name because it’s on your race bib.